braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/data_points.md

 Our Customer Success team can help recommend data best practices to fit your specific needs.
 You can find a more detailed breakdown of this definition in your Braze contract.

-## Management & usage
+## Management and usage

 To view your Data Point Dashboard, select your name in the top-right corner, click the drop down, and select __Subscriptions and Usage__.
 For more information on the Data Point Dashboard components, check out our subscription and usage [article]({{site.baseurl}}/user_guide/onboarding_with_braze/subscription_and_usage/).

 {% alert tip %}
 __Only update your deltas (changing data)!__

 To prevent using up your allocated data points, we recommend setting up a program that will prevent sending the same, unchanging data from your app to Braze over and over.
 {% endalert %}

 ## Consumption count